By Paul Binsfeld, president and founder of Company Nurse LLC and Cherri Lindquist, BSN, RN, CCM, clinical nurse manager of Company Nurse LLC

 In addition, if an employee previously tested positive for COVID-19 or exhibits COVID-19 symptoms, the employee will continue to monitor symptoms when the employee is return-to-work ready.

 As soon as the screening and/or triage (if needed) is completed, your HR team will be securely notified so that they can take proper action.
+Please note, you should keep screening records separate from employee files.

 Hold Each Other Accountable